Robert Timberg

 Robert Timberg, who was disfigured by a land mine as a Marine in Vietnam, went on to become a successful journalist.
 His memoir Blue Eyed Boy charts his struggle to recover from his wounds.

-Timberg had four children: Scott, Craig, Amanda and Sam.
+Timberg had four children: Scott, Craig, Amanda and Sam. he died in 2016 in Maryland at 76.

 Author

 Alongside his successful career as a journalist and editor, Timberg authored four books.